Optimising shadow tomography with generalised measurements

-We have formulated shadow tomography with generalised measurements using the least square state estimation.
-Being both more general and simpler, the formulation allows us to analyse various theoretical aspects of shadow tomography, such as the implication of symmetry and the optimisation of the experimental setup.
-This also opens a range of interesting questions for future research.
-For example, extension of this framework to channel tomography would be of direct interest.
-It would be also important to see whether the technique of derandomisation~\cite{huang_efficient_2021} can also be incorporated in this general framework.
-Also the extension of the construction of optimal measurements for observables to the estimation of entropy is a very interesting research direction.
+{\it Conclusion---} {Being both more general and simpler, the formulation of shadow tomography with generalised measurements sheds light on various aspects of shadow tomography.} This also opens a range of interesting questions for future research.
+Further analysis of realistic noise in the existing and future experiments~\cite{fischer_ancilla_free_2022,stricker_2022} of shadow tomography could be considered.
+Extension of this framework to channel tomography is of direct interest.
+It would be also important to see whether the technique of derandomisation~\cite{huang_efficient_2021} can also be incorporated.
+The optimality of the octahedron measurement for shadow tomography for qubit-based system suggests a connection between geometry and shadow tomography.
+Investigation of this connection and extension for higher dimensional systems would be an interesting direction.
+Also the construction of optimal measurements for nonlinear functions of the density operator, or shadow tomography of a specific set of density operators, is in demand for further applications of shadow tomography.